frno7/toslibc/README.md

 libc: lower performance and greater memory use.
 However, with judicious optimisations such losses can often be recovered.

+Programs linked with TOS/libc can use the `--gc-sections` option to the GNU linker and thereby drastically reduce their size.
+The supplied example programs compile to about 2 kB each, for instance.

 TOS/libc includes interfaces for the following Atari TOS specific libraries:

 - AES (application environment services),